waleedf/gpto1-query-compiler/README.md

+**This is pointless now for GPT's reasoning models, but has usecase for Gemini 2.5 for LLM code ingestion.
+5/25**

 # Code Consolidator

 A modern GUI application that helps prepare your codebase for ChatGPT code review by consolidating multiple source files into a single, well-formatted text file.